BAYLIN TECHNOLOGIES INC.

-This charter (the Charter) sets forth the purpose, composition, responsibilities and authority of the Corporate Governance and Compensation Committee (the Committee) of the Board of Directors (the Board) of Baylin Technologies Inc. (the Company).
+This mandate (the “Mandate”) sets out the purpose, composition, responsibilities and authority of the Corporate Governance and Compensation Committee (the “Committee”) of the Board of Directors (the “Board”) of Baylin Technologies Inc. (the “Company”).

 - succession planning, including the appointment, training and evaluation of senior management;